yu-ming-chen/tp/docs/DeveloperGuide.md

 ![FindBudgetCommand Sequence Diagram](diagrams/commandsPlantUML/diagram/FindExpenditureCommand.png)

-Figure 4.3.5.4.1.: Sequence diagram for find expenditure command in budget page view.
+Figure 4.3.5.4.1.: Sequence diagram of the `FindExpenditureCommand`.

 >Lifelines with a destroy marker (X) should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.